 - Communal garden spaces should be provided at podium and rooftop levels where appropriate to create amenity for residents, workers and visitors.
-The gardens should take into consideration, aspect, materials and solar orientation.

-- Utilise green roofs, walls, balconies to provide additional landscaping and soften the visual impact of buildings.

-- Utilise planting species that complement the coastal character and strengthen local habitat.
-Refer to the Frankston City Council Indigenous Plant Guide for species selection.

-- Where front, side or rear setbacks are required:

-- Maximise deep soil planting zones

-within front and rear setbacks (excluding

-basement access) in accordance with

-Better Apartments Design Standards to

-support canopy trees and contribute to

-the coastal landscape character.

-- Incorporate grassed and planted areas that comprise a minimum of 60 per cent of the total front setback area.
-This can include a combination of garden beds with dense planting, grassing and/or vegetation.
+The gardens should take into consideration, aspect, materials and solar orientation. - Encourage the use of green roofs, walls and balconies to further contribute to a visually engaging landscape character and reduce the impact of urban heat island effect. - Utilise planting species that complement the coastal character and strengthen local habitat.
+Refer to the Frankston City Council Indigenous Plant Guide for species selection. - Where front, side or rear setbacks are required: - Maximise deep soil planting zones within front and rear setbacks (excluding basement access) in accordance with Better Apartments Design Standards to support canopy trees and contribute to the coastal landscape character. - Incorporate grassed and planted areas that comprise a minimum of 60 per cent of the total front setback area.
+This can include a combination of garden beds with dense planting, grassing and/or vegetation. - Incorporate some vertical greening in side setbacks to create the effect of the buildings sitting in a landscaped setting.
+This will preferably include trees with a narrow canopy to suit the side setback environs, however where trees are not feasible, as a minimum shrubs or climbers on fences/walls. - Provide integrated, well designed soft landscape within sites to reduce the impact of urban heat island effect, provide increased biodiversity and habitat and contribute to a strong, visually engaging landscape character maximizing the use of ground level setbacks. - Avoid projections such as balconies and building services into the landscaped setbacks.